 - It is helpful if you can forward a copy of the formal request letter to firstname.lastname@example.org.

 3. What happens next?

 Formal loan requests are forwarded to the Registration Department who coordinate the loan assessment process.
 This involves intensive consultation with curators, conservators, exhibitions and education departments at Royal Museums Greenwich.

 - respond quickly and efficiently to new loan requests

 - discuss requests with curators to ensure items are available and suitable for exhibition aims

-- request the Conservation Department carry out assessments to ensure items are in an exhibitable state and able to travel.
+- ask the Conservation Department to carry out assessments to ensure items are in an exhibitable state and able to travel.
 If conservation work is required a cost estimate will be provided

 - submit loan requests for senior management and directorial approval